sense-finance/space-v1/README.md

 ## Development

-Install Foundry [Foundry: Forge](https://github.com/gakonst/foundry) using the instructions in the README in the linked repo if you don't already have it.
+Install Foundry [Foundry: Forge](https://github.com/gakonst/foundry) using the instructions in the linked repo.

 ### Test